 What can I do on my gap year?

 A gap year is full of so many different opportunities and possibilities.
 You can work, travel, volunteer, learn a new language, and lots more.
-We offer loans for all gap year purposes so whatever you want to borrow the money for, we can help.
+We offer loan applications for all gap year purposes so whatever you want to borrow the money for, we may be able to help.

 Do you have loans for travel?

 Yes.
-We offer loans for all gap year plans and purposes.
+We offer loan applications for all gap year plans and purposes.